Jack of plate: Similarities with the brigandine

+Use in Scotland

 The jack was particularly favoured in Scotland.
-After the death of James V of Scotland in December 1542, Cardinal Beaton ordered the keeper of the royal wardrobe John Tennent to give the king's jack of plate to his lawyer Adam Otterburn.
-In July 1547, Regent Arran had a new jack covered with purple taffeta, then changed his mind, choosing purple velvet.
-During the rebellion against Mary, Queen of Scots known as the Chaseabout Raid it was said in September 1565 that while her husband Lord Darnley wore a gilt corslet or breastplate, the rest of the lords "after their country fashion" wore jacks.
+John Steel, a tailor working for James IV covered a jack with reindeer hide in 1494.
+James V employed John Clerk as a "jakmaker".
+A jack covered with velvet cost £24-14 shillings in Scottish money.
+After the death of James V in December 1542, Cardinal Beaton ordered the keeper of the royal wardrobe John Tennent to give the king's jack of plate to his lawyer Adam Otterburn.

+Two Scottish jack makers, John and Patrick Howye, were made denizens of England in June 1544, and had been making jacks at Bamburgh in Northumberland for 14 years.
+Scotland and England were at war.
+In July 1547, James Hamilton, the Regent of Scotland, had a new jack covered with purple taffeta, then changed his mind, choosing purple velvet.
+His jacks were made and repaired by John Clerk.
+The Master of Ruthven brought a troop of soldiers dressed in "jacks and red scarves" to Yester Castle in 1548.
+During the rebellion against Mary, Queen of Scots known as the Chaseabout Raid, it was said in September 1565 that while her husband Henry Stuart, Lord Darnley wore a gilt corslet or breastplate, the rest of the lords "after their country fashion" wore jacks.

+Use in Jamestown

-Jacks remained in use as late as the 16th century and were often worn by Scottish Border Reivers.
-Although they were obsolete in Britain by the time of the English Civil War many were taken to the New World by the Pilgrim Fathers as they provided excellent protection from Native American arrows; one dating back to 1607 was found at Jamestown in 2005.
+Jacks remained in use as late as the 16th century and were often worn by Scottish border reivers along the Anglo-Scottish border.
+Although they were obsolete in Britain by the time of the English Civil War, many were taken to the New World by settlers like the Pilgrims because they provided excellent protection from the arrows used by Native Americans.
+One dating back to 1607 was found on Jamestown Island, the first settlement of the Colony of Virginia, in 2005.